codatio/codat-docs/docs/sync-for-expenses/gettingstarted.md

 tags: [syncforexpense, gettingstarted, prerequisites, platformsupport]
 ---

-# Getting Started

-## Prerequisites for Sync for Expenses

 ### DataTypes

 Before you start using sync for expenses, you will need to ensure that the following datatypes are enabled in your Codat instance.